How to Cash In Quick With Spirit Airlines

 They learned a valuable lesson on how to beat a market maker, which I’ll get to in a minute.

 First, the winner.
-Members cashed in on a quick 25% short-term profit from a longer-dated put sell with Spirit Airlines (NYSE: SAVE).
+Members cashed in on a longer-dated put sell with Spirit Airlines (NYSE: SAVE).

 A put sell involves selling a put option at a higher price with the goal of buying it back at a lower price.
 Your profit is the difference in price.

 That being said, put selling also comes with strings attached…

 There is no free lunch on Wall Street (unless it’s one of our zero cost trades!).
 When you sell a put, you obligate yourself to buy the shares at the strike price, if it closes below that price at expiration.